mediadepot/docker-duplicacy/README.md

 `TZ`: time zone.
 Refer to https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

-`DWE_PASSWORD`: password that encrypts the configuration file.
-Specifying it allows duplicacy to work completely unattended.
-Not specifying it will required someone to login to duplicacy web after container starts in order for it to access configuration file.

 `USR_ID` and `GRP_ID` can be customized.
 Container will run as that user.
 By default user `0` (`root`) is used.

 ### `:mini` only
 `DUPLICACY_WEB_VERSION`: Specifies version of duplicacy_web to fetch and use.

-To appy the changes restart the containter.
+To apply the changes restart the container.
 This makes the `:mini` version behave more like a thin adapter layer as opposed to true self-encompassing container.

+Note, since Duplicacy Web verion 1.4.1 `DWE_PASSWORD` environment variable is no longer necessary.

 ## To run

-An example for `:mini` branch; the duplicay_web version is selectable via environment variable:
+An example for `:mini` branch; the duplicacy_web version is selectable via environment variable:
 ``` bash
 docker run  --name duplicacy-web-docker-container         \
         --hostname duplicacy-web-docker-instance          \